Functions#

 }

 The equivalent to from mymodule import * is using namespace myfuncs;.
-Indeed, many tutorials will have using namespace std in them, which shortens I/O calls, etc. As with the Python version, this is probably a bad idea unless you are very clear on what you are doing, since it exposes you to a variety of hard to diagnose bugs.
+Indeed, many tutorials will have using namespace std in them, which shortens I/O calls, etc. As with the Python version, this is often considered a bad idea unless you are very clear on what you are doing, since it exposes you to a variety of hard to diagnose bugs when you accidentally use the same name for two different things.

 Optional arguments and a lack of keywords#